-Manuscripts should be written in English, French, or German; prepared using TeX or one of its variants (LaTeX, AMS-TeX, or or AMS-LaTeX); and submitted as pdf files via e-mail.
-Authors may also submit TeX or dvi files (with postscript files for illustrations, if any), but only one type of file should be submitted.
-Authors should make sure that the manuscript is in its final form and that all necessary corrections to the submitted file(s) have been made.
+Manuscripts should be written in English, French, or German; prepared using TEX or one of its variants (LATEX, AMS-TEX, or AMS-LATEX); and submitted as pdf files via e-mail.
+Authors should make sure that the manuscript is in its final form and that all necessary corrections to the submitted file(s) have been made prior to submission.

-Authors should include a letter of submittal and a brief abstract.
-Since the abstract will be disseminated electronically, it should make minimal use of mathematical symbols and should not contain displayed formulas.
-The body of the manuscript should begin with an introduction stating the purpose of the article and summarizing the principal results.
-Bibliographic references should be listed alphabetically at the end of the article.
-The format for references can be found in current issues of the American Journal.
-(Authors should consult Mathematical Reviews for the standard abbreviations of journal names.)
+AJM manuscripts should adhere to the following general style points: an abstract should be included on the first page (heavy use of mathematical symbols and displayed formulas in abstracts is discouraged); the body of the manuscript should begin with an introduction stating the purpose of the article and summarizing the principal results; footnotes should not be used (other than on the first page to acknowledge financial support); any figures or other illustrations should be rendered in black-and-white or grayscale only; and bibliographic references should be listed alphabetically at the end of the article (the format for references can be found in current issues of the American Journal; authors should consult Mathematical Reviews for the standard abbreviations of journal names).

 There are no page charges, but authors will be charged for the cost of excessive changes requested after an article has been typeset.
 Offprints of AJM articles may be ordered on-line at any time directly from the printer: